 Property owners with ash trees can and should take action to prevent power outages and other safety hazards caused by EAB-infested trees.
 The time to act is now, before the bugs come out, which is typically in May.
 They stay active through August.

 Preventative treatment is recommended if EAB has been found within 15 miles of your location.
 That covers most of OPPD’s service territory.
 You can check on your specific location by visiting the Nebraska Forest Service.

 A healthy tree will respond better to treatments and better handle the potential damage treatments can cause.
-Your tree is likely healthy if it doesn’t have insect or trunk damage; is located where the soil is not disturbed by traffic, trenching or utility lines; has a history of being properly watered; and has a full canopy with lots of leaves.
+Your tree is likely healthy if:

 If your tree is not healthy to start with, or if it is located near power lines, you may want to consider having it removed.
 Never attempt to cut down a tree near a power line yourself.

 “Enlist the help of professionals who will contact OPPD to ensure safe access to complete this work,” Norris said.

 A certified arborist should treat healthy trees every one to two years.
 Some options for trees of all sizes include: trunk injections and basal trunk sprays, soil drenches and granules, implants, bark and foliage sprays.
 Here’s a treatment timeline:

 Norris recommended talking with a certified arborist to determine your best course of action.
 For help locating one in your area, click here.